PowerShell/PowerShell/KNOWNISSUES.md

 actual compilation of the managed C++ library on Windows (with the stub used on Linux).

+## CorePS Eventing Library

+The Eventing library reimplementation for Core PowerShell does not exist on Linux, and so the ETW stub is used via a `#if LINUX` guard.
+On Windows, this library now exists, but its build needs to be ported to .NET CLI.
+Until then, it should remain stubbed.
+Before then, the use of the Linux configuration should be changed so it is stubbed in both Linux and Windows builds.
+For now, Core PowerShell must be build with `--configuration Linux`.

 ## xUnit

 The xUnit tests cannot currently be run; we are working to integrate the